wied03/opal-factory_girl/README.md

 * ActiveRecord support is not yet tested (thus you can't use the create strategy)
 * ActiveSupport::Instrumentation is not tested
-* Automatic population of `created_at` is not tested since it uses time zone features
+* Automatic population of `created_at` attributes is not tested since it uses time zone features
 * Modifying existing factories with `FactoryGirl.modify` does not work
 * When specifying the class for a new factory, use the class, not a string representing the class